freelan-developers/teapot/docs/source/the_party_file.rst

                                                     On UNIX and its derivatives, forward slashes are used.
 On Windows, backwards slashes are used.

                                                     If `style` is set to ``unix``, forward slashes are used, even on Windows.
 This is useful inside MSys or Cygwin environments.

+                                                    `prefix_for` can contain extensions, as long as it doesn't call itself directly, or indirectly.
 `current_attendee`                                  Returns the current attendee name.
 `current_builder`                                   Returns the current builder name.
 `current_archive_path`     style                    Returns the current archive path.